Generic families of finite metric spaces with identical or trivial 1-dimensional persistence: Abstract

 \section{Abstract}

-Persistent homology is a popular and useful tool for analysing point sets, revealing features of a point set that can be used to highlight key information, distinguish point sets and as an input into machine learning pipelines.
-The famous stability theorem of persistent homology provides an upper bound for the change in persistence under perturbations, but it does not provide a lower bound.
-This paper clarifies the possible limitations persistent homology may have in distinguishing point sets, which is clearly evident for point sets that have trivial persistence.
-We describe large families of point sets that have identical or even trivial one-dimensional persistence.
-The results motivate stronger invariants to distinguish point sets up to isometry.
+{ Persistent homology is a popular and useful tool for analysing finite metric spaces, revealing features that can be used to distinguish sets of unlabeled points and as input into machine learning pipelines.
+The famous stability theorem of persistent homology provides an upper bound for the change of persistence in the bottleneck distance under perturbations of points, but without giving a lower bound.